Fdawgs/yh-fhir-listeners/README.md

 This repo outlines the steps that have been taken to provide the technical deliverables required by the SIDeR programme, alongside the issues that were encountered during development, and how to deploy the resulting Mirth Connect channel.

-Work logs and issues are found in [docs/worklogs](https://github.com/Fdawgs/ydh-fhir-listeners/tree/master/docs/worklogs).
+Logs documenting the work undertaken to deploy these endpoints can be found in [docs/worklogs](https://github.com/Fdawgs/ydh-fhir-listeners/tree/master/docs/worklogs).

 The intended audience for this page are team members of the Solutions Development team at Yeovil District Hospital NHS Foundation Trust, alongside technical partners and developers from other stakeholders in the programme should they wish to use this and adapt it to implement into their own systems.
 Musgrove Park Hospital (part of SFT) have successfully taken this and refactored it for use with their PAS, Maxims.